benjcunningham/benjcunningham.github.io/_posts/2018-01-14-tokyo-hiroshima-kyoto.md

   way between cities.
 The views of the countryside, especially in the snowy winter, are great.
-- **Get the JR Rail Pass.** Shinkansen tickets will cost you extra, but if you plan on spending time criss-crossing a city like Tokyo for a week-plus long trip, the JR Rail Pass may be an economical decision.
-The pass will get you in and out of the major subway systems in most metros without any additional cost beyond the upfront pricetag.
+- **Get the JR Rail Pass.** Shinkansen tickets will cost you extra, but if you plan on spending time crisscrossing a city like Tokyo for a week-plus long trip, the JR Rail Pass may be an economical decision.
+The pass will get you in and out of the major subway systems in most metros without any additional cost beyond the upfront price tag.
 Just flash a laminated card you receive upon arrival at the airport to the attendants at any subway turnstile and they'll kindly let you pass.
 - **There's more to Japanese cuisine than sushi.** I love food, and Shelley and